Cranberry Seeds - American High Bush

 GROWING INSTRUCTIONS **Difficult

 SEED PRETREATMENT: Soak seeds in water for 24 hours.
-Mix seeds with a moistened grow medium equal to 3-4 times seed volume.
-Place in a plastic bag, covered tray/cells or container.
+Mix seeds with moist soil.
+Place in a plastic bag or container.

-STRATIFICATION: After soaking seeds, start 6 months warm/moist (20°C), the top of your fridge is a good spot for this.
-Monitor for mold.
-Next, 120 days cold/moist (5°C), in your fridge is a good spot for this.
-Inspect seeds periodically for even moisture and sprouting.
+STRATIFICATION: After soaking seeds, start 90 days warm/moist (15-20°C), check seeds periodically for signs of mold.
+Next, 60 days cold/moist (5°C), in your fridge is a good spot for this.
+Inspect seeds periodically for even moisture/sprouting.

-POST-STRATIFICATION: Sow stratified seeds on the soil surface.
+POST-STRATIFICATION: Sow seeds on the soil surface, lightly cover and tamp down gently.
 Seeds require light to germinate.
-Water evenly and regularly.
+Ideal soil temperature of 15°C for germination.

 GERMINATION: Seeds are naturally slow and erratic to germinate and will continue to sprout throughout the year.